 - They know who might expect to inherit (even if they don’t all make it into the will);

 - There is no “…disorder of the mind or insane delusions”.

 The final point in particular can be open to interpretation.
-It does not follow statutory guidance – rather – it is intended to reflect the reality of the situation.
+It does not follow statutory guidance – rather – it should reflect the facts on a case-by-case basis.
 If someone suffers from a mentally degenerative disease, you might think that they can’t make a will.
 However, it is often the case that someone can have “good days” and “bad days”.
-A will made on a good day can be perfectly well executed.
-The steps you can take to protect the will maker’s wishes can be found below.
+A will made on a good day can be perfectly legal.
+We list the steps you can take to protect the will maker’s wishes below.